Boise High School: Activities

 Three orchestras are organized within the school.
 A student's grade level usually places them into two of the three (sophomores in the Sophomore Orchestra, and juniors and seniors in the Symphonic Orchestra), while audition performance is used to form the third orchestra, the Chamber Orchestra.
 Boise High's Chamber Orchestra has received various national strings awards and won multiple competitions at the national level, frequently receiving invitations to attend international music festivals and to perform at the National Music Educators Conference.

 Clubs are an important aspect of Boise High life.
 Boise High has over forty student organizations with focuses involving community service, politics, academic subjects, tutoring, and hobbies.

-Boise High's National Ocean Sciences Bowl (NOSB) team has achieved national prominence in recent years, winning both the 2014 NOSB national tournament held in Seattle and repeating as champions at the 2015 NOSB in Ocean Springs, Mississippi.
-Boise is the first team from a landlocked state (not including Great Lakes states) to win the competition.
+Boise High's National Ocean Sciences Bowl (NOSB) team achieved national success in the mid-2010s, winning both the 2014 NOSB national tournament held in Seattle and repeating as champions at the 2015 NOSB in Ocean Springs, Mississippi.
+Boise became the first team from a landlocked state (not including Great Lakes states) to win the ocean-themed competition.

 Campus

-Nearly four and a half city blocks constitute school grounds in an "L" shaped portion of property.
+Nearly four and a half city blocks constitute school grounds in an L-shaped portion of property.
 The main building is contained within one block.
 The two blocks northwest house the football field and tennis courts.
 The Frank Church Building of Technology takes up nearly the entire block southeast of the main building.
 Southwest of the Frank Church Building of Technology is the gymnasium occupying half a block.

 The neighborhood is mixed-use largely made up of residential and church buildings.
 Within two blocks are the First Church of Christ Scientist, originally established in 1898, the Capitol City Christian Church, built in 1887, the Cathedral of the Rockies, built in 1960, the First Baptist Church, St. John's Catholic Cathedral, built 1905–21, First Presbyterian Church, and St. Michael's Episcopal Cathedral, built in 1900.
 Also nearby is the Idaho State Capitol, a YMCA, and a former Carnegie library.

 The school building was included as a contributing property in the Fort Street Historic District on November 12, 1982.
 It was individually listed on the National Register of Historic Places on November 17, 1982.